-- Weight Loss: People following a Mediterranean style diet have more long term benefits and lose weight safely
+- Reach your ideal weight: People following a Mediterranean style diet have more long term benefits and lose weight safely

-- Osteoporosis: People from the Mediterranean countries have lower rates of hip fractures.
+- Improve bones health: People from the Mediterranean countries have lower rates of hip fractures.

-- Alzheimer’s: Antioxidants found in fruits and vegetables play an important role in cognitive capacity
+- Improve your brain health: Antioxidants found in fruits and vegetables play an important role in cognitive capacity

 Foods to Eat

 This is a sample food list:

 Fresh fruit.
 Have 3 or 4 pieces of fruit every day.
 Make one of these fruits an orange; they are very high in antioxidants and phytochemicals, substances that protect us against diseases.
 Berries (such as strawberries, blueberries, raspberries) are also a must in this diet because of their antioxidants.
-Antioxidants are essential in the fight against heart disease and cancer.
 If you want to follow a Mediterranean diet, eat some fruit for dessert.
 That is how Mediterraneans eat their fruit most of the times.